 1. Check whether you can learn for free

-Check if you can learn for free
+Check whether you can learn for free

 Free qualification courses

-For instance, adults don’t normally have to pay to take their first English or Maths GCSE.
-Plus, if you don’t already hold a full Level 3 qualification (which is equivalent to an advanced technical certificate, diploma, or two A-levels), then you might be entitled to take one of a range of government-funded Level 3 courses for free.
+Plus, if you don’t already hold a full Level 3 qualification (which is equivalent to an advanced technical certificate, diploma, or two A-levels), you might be entitled to take one of a range of government-funded Level 3 courses for free.

-You can browse these courses and check if you’re eligible, on the government website.
+You can browse these courses and check if you’re eligible on the government website.

-If you’re not looking to gain a qualification and you just want to learn to find out more about a subject that you’re passionate about, then the good news is you have even more options to learn for free.
-Two of the most popular resources that provide knowledge seekers with free online courses are Open Learn and Future Learn.
+If you’re not looking for a qualification and you just want to learn more about a subject that you’re passionate about, the good news is you have even more options to learn for free.

 Although online learning has opened up lots of educational opportunities to a wide range of people, not everyone wants to learn online.
 You might prefer a classroom setting where you can interact with other people while you learn.